5 Innovative Ways To Market Your Destination

 REBORN partnered with North Stradbroke Island on the strategy, creative and digital rollout of their recent destination campaign with the aim to increase awareness and visitation to the island.

-Using research gathered by the Queensland University, REBORN created a campaign that branded North Stradbroke Island as a destination that draws tourists back, again and again.
+Using research gathered by the Queensland University, REBORN created a destination marketing campaign that branded North Stradbroke Island as a destination that draws tourists back, again and again.
 The research found that 73.5% of people who had visited North Stradbroke Island continued to revisit.
-With this insight, REBORN developed the key concept of the campaign, “where a trip becomes tradition.”
+With this insight, REBORN developed the key concept of the destination marketing campaign, “where a trip becomes tradition.”

 Alongside the integrated media campaign and full rebrand, REBORN are working with the island’s operators such as hoteliers, restaurateurs, and other businesses to help them develop their own digital marketing.
 Part of REBORN’s ongoing strategy will see a new destination website and the implementation of a marketing cooperative that provides local businesses with shared creative services and group media buying through REBORN.